“Joshua Piker” Is a Problem: The Cost of Our Invisible Labors

 OI History: Tales from Former Apprentices, Part 5

 As part of our seventy-fifth anniversary, we at the Omohundro Institute continue to reflect on what makes our institution such a special place.
 One of those things is our Apprenticeship in Historical Editing.
 Today’s guest post comes from former apprentice Martha J. King who is now a senior editor at the Papers of Thomas Jefferson.
-By Martha… Read More
+Among the… Read More

 Read More